Pochettino accuses Walker of 'alarming lack of respect' over Tottenham exit

 Mauricio Pochettino slammed Kyle Walker for showing an "alarming lack of respect" to his team-mates after forcing through a move from Tottenham to Manchester City in the close-season.

-Walker ended an eight-year stay at Tottenham in pre-season, as the England right-back secured a transfer to City which could reportedly be worth £50million eventually.
+Walker ended an nine-year stay at Tottenham in pre-season, as the England right-back secured a transfer to City which could eventually be worth £50 million.

 Although many were quick to praise Spurs for getting a good deal, particularly with Kieran Trippier emerging as viable competition for Walker, Pochettino was not happy with how the move came about.